longturn/freeciv21/docs/faq.rst

 -----------------------------------------------------------

 The chatline is located at the bottom of the messages window.
-You can activate and enlarge the chat panel by double-clicking on the bottom row.
+You can activate and enlarge the chat panel by double-clicking on the bottom row of text.

-The chatline can be used for normal chatting, or for issuing server commands by typing a forward-slash :literal:`/` followed by the server command.
+The chatline can be used for normal chatting between players, or for issuing server commands by typing a forward-slash :literal:`/` followed by the server command.

 See the in-game help on :title-reference:`Chatline` for more detail.

 Why can't I attack another player's units?
 ------------------------------------------

 You have to declare war first.
-See section for `How do I declare war on another player?`_ below.
+See the section for `How do I declare war on another player?`_ below.

 .. note:: In some rulesets, you start out at war with all players.
 In other rulesets, as soon as you
     make contact with a player, you enter armistise towards peace.
 At lower skill levels, AI players offer